Skip to main content

 Denial of Claims and the Appeals Process

-There are a number of reasons why your claim may be denied.
-For example, you may have waited too long after an accident to file your claim or failed to submit to an independent medical examination.
-Alternatively, the type of car accident you were involved in may not be covered under your insurance plan.
+There are several reasons why your claim may be denied.
+You may have waited too long after an accident to file your claim.
+You may have failed to submit to an independent medical examination.
+Or the type of car accident you were involved in may not be covered under your insurance plan.

-Whatever the case may be, you'll receive notification from the insurance company if your claim is denied.
+Whatever the case, you'll receive a notification from the insurance company if your claim is denied.
 It is then up to you to appeal the company's decision.
-Appeal procedures can differ from company to company, so you should take a look at the policy in question to learn about the appropriate next steps.
+Appeal procedures can differ from company to company.
+You should look at the policy in question to learn about the appropriate next steps.

-You may also be able to file an insurance company complaint with your state's insurance agency/department or file a lawsuit against both the insurance company as well as the party they've insured.
-If you have questions about the appeals process, or if your appeal is denied, it's probably in your best interests to consult with an insurance attorney.
+You may also be able to file an insurance company complaint with your state's insurance department or file a lawsuit against both the insurance company as well as the party they've insured.
+If you have questions about the appeals process, consult an insurance attorney.

 Calculating the Value of Insurance Claims